 When a refund is due, the contractor must remit to VR by the 15th day of each month a check in the amount of the total credit accumulated during the previous calendar month.
 This payment must be accompanied by supporting documentation and/or credit invoices for each transaction or item for which the credit reimbursement is issued.
 The supporting documentation and/or credit invoices supplied must include the service authorization number and the customer case ID number.

-22.5 Method of Payment
+22.7 Vehicle Modification Equipment Method of Payment

 Contractors agree to provide contracted VME in accordance with what VR customarily pays across the state, on average.